 Are you among the 70% of Americans planning to do most of their holiday shopping online?
-Are you taking advantage of reopened stores and lifted restrictions to shop in person?
+Are you taking advantage of all the great holiday discounts out there?
 No matter how or where you’re planning to shop this holiday season, your Liberty Bay experts are dedicated to keeping you safe.

 To protect yourself from holiday scams, do your research!
 If you’re bargain hunting online:

 - Decide if you can trust a new company or an unfamiliar brand.
 Look for contact information, credible reviews, and website security credentials.

 - Read reviews with caution.
 See if someone you know has bought from the seller and compare reviews between websites.

 - Redeem offers through trusted sources, such as cashback deals from your credit card company or referral offers from friends.

 - Check the terms of the deal and the seller, including delivery dates, shipping fees, refund policies, tracking options, and more.